oncody/civ-board-game-2010/README.md

 defending that city and forces the attacker to play a unit first in the battle (see pages 23–24)

-Upgrading a city into a metropolis:
-* A metropolis has two extra squares in its city outskirts.
+### Metropolis
-* When devoted to the arts, a metropolis produces a base of 2 culture instead of 1.
+* When devoted to the arts, a metropolis produces a base of 2 culture instead of 1
-* A metropolis receives an extra +2 combat bonus when a player is defending it.
+* A metropolis receives an extra +2 combat bonus when a player is defending it
 * A metropolis may extend partially into water and doesn’t count as water for movement, so its owner can use it as a makeshift bridge.
 * The metropolis marker must occupy the square that the capital marker occupied plus one of its four nondiagonally adjacent squares (this square is called its expansion square).
 * The expansion square must not contain any enemy figures.